-|To provide tools that help all children overcome physical, mental and emotional barriers to learning, including improving focus and concentrations skills.|
+|To provide tools that help all children navigate physical, mental and emotional barriers to learning, including improving focus and concentrations skills.|

-|To build students emotional regulation capacity, and empower them to make healthy life choices.|
+|To build students' emotional regulation capacity, develop resilience, and empower them to make healthy life choices.|

 |To create a space for joyful exploration and sharing of ideas.|

 |To provide an environment of support and encouragement, where children can feel safe and respected, and find enjoyment and success in a non-competitive physical activity.|

 Jennifer founded Little Flower Yoga in 2006 when her successful use of yoga in her kindergarten classroom led to requests by other students, teachers and administrators for yoga programs of their own.
 Jennifer slowly began to teach more and more yoga classes and recruited other yoga teachers with education backgrounds to continue growing what has now become a flourishing program.

 Little Flower Yoga was founded in 2006, by Jennifer, when her successful use of yoga in her kindergarten classroom led to requests by other students, teachers and administrators for yoga programs of their own.
 Jennifer slowly began to teach more and more yoga classes, until she found herself grateful and excited, but a little overwhelmed.
 She began to recruit other yoga teachers with education backgrounds to continue growing what had become a flourishing program, and Little Flower Yoga was born.